McFlanky/MERN-ChitChatter-App/README.md

     out but also teach myself core fundamentals of Software Engineering.
     So I thought what better way than to learn Fullstack with the challenge of making an application update in real time with advanced error handling, a sleek UI, and data fetching.
-While also making it somethinbg I could get my family and friends to sign up for!
+While also making it something I could get my family and friends to sign up for!

 ## Quick Start